 Parents want "One Chip Challenge" banned after death of Worcester teen Harris Wolobah

-WORCESTER - A Worcester family says a 14-year-old died hours after taking part in the "One Chip Challenge."
+WORCESTER - A Worcester family says 14-year-old Harris Wolobah died hours after taking part in the "One Chip Challenge."

-"I hope, I pray to God that no parents will go through what I'm going through," said Lois Wolobah.
-"I don't want to see anybody hurting the way I'm hurting."
+The Wolobah family has been so devastated, they haven't been able to talk about it publicly, until now.
+They desperately want to get a warning out about a spicy tortilla chip they say he ate hours before he died last week.

-Fourteen-year-old Harris Wolobah's family has been so devastated, they haven't been able to talk about it publicly, until now.
-They desperately want to get a warning out about a spicy tortilla chip they say he ate hours before he died.
+"I hope, I pray to God that no parents will go through what I'm going through.
+I don't want to see anybody hurting the way I'm hurting."
+Harris's mother Lois Wolobah told WBZ-TV.
 "I miss my son so much.
-I miss him so much," said his mother.
+I miss him so much."

 She said she picked him up from Doherty High School in Worcester Friday after a call from the nurse's office saying he had fainted after eating the chip a friend gave him.
 "When I went there, he was laying down and I said, 'what was the chip you ate?'
 And this is what he showed me," said his mother, holding up her phone with an image of the Paqui brand 2023 One Chip Challenge.